 Cory Isaacs, Graduate Fellow

-A former police officer, prosecutor, and enlisted US Army infantryman, Cory is a Security Studies PhD student interested in professionalism in general and American military professionalism in particular.
+A former police officer, prosecutor, and enlisted US Army infantryman, Cory is interested in American military professionalism and what we say about those who fight and die on our behalf.
 He and his wife Kristin live in Princeton and have three boys: Connor, Dayton, and Ulysses.

 Shafaq Khan, Undergraduate Fellow

 Shafaq Khan is a junior in the Woodrow Wilson School pursuing certificates in Values and Public Life and South Asian Studies.
 During summer 2018, Shafaq interned at the Criminal Defense Practice of the Legal Aid Society of New York City.
 On campus, Shafaq serves as President of the Princeton College Democrats and maintains involvement in the Religious Life Council, the James Madison Program, and the Pace Center for Civic Engagement.
 In her free time, Shafaq enjoys listening to Punjabi music and reading Sufi poetry.